gruntjs/grunt-docs/Frequently-Asked-Questions.md

 eval "$(grunt --completion=bash)"
 ```

-This assumes that grunt has been installed globally with `npm install -g grunt`.
+This assumes that Grunt has been installed globally with `npm install -g grunt`.
 Currently, the only supported shell is bash.

 <a name="faq-share-parameters"></a>
 ## How can I share parameters across multiple tasks?